-This article highlights the basics of black-box testing when to perform black-box testing and what are the benefits of using this form of the testing.
+This article highlights the basics of black-box testing, when to perform black-box testing, as well as the benefits of using this form of the testing.
 It also gives insights into the various techniques used to perform black-box testing.

 What is black box testing?